Choose the Right Inspector

 So there you have it.
 An extensive list of inspection types available for you to choose from.
 Be sure to find out what type of inspection is provided before you choose an inspector.

 My inspections are the Combination type of report with extensive pictures and hyperlinks to additional information if you choose to further your knowledge.
 99% of my reports are electronic in nature which can be saved to your computer and/or printed.
-I DO NOT do onsite or verbal reports.
+I DO NOT do verbal reports unless specifically directed to do so.
 You’re property deserves the best and these types of reports are minimal.